The Writers are Australia’s most creative writing agency.

-The Writers have created more than $7,480,000,000 of brand value with world-changing creative ideas and campaigns for Ford, Foxtel, HBO, Lexus, Orica, Porsche, SBS, Qantas and others.
+We have created millions of dollars of brand value with world-changing creative ideas and campaigns for Ford, Foxtel, Lexus, Orica, Porsche, SBS, Qantas and others.

-While we help ambitious clients thrive with better communications, we’re certainly not for everyone.
+While we help smart clients thrive with better communications, we’re certainly not for everyone.

 ‘Pay peanuts and you get monkeys.’
 David Ogilvy